Kovalevskyi-Academy/Zeus/README.md

 ##### run Zeus only

-`java -cp "Zeus-1.0.jar" com.kovalevskyi.academy.codingbootcamp.suite.Zeus <parameters>`
+`java -cp "Zeus-1.0.jar" com.kovalevskyi.academy.zeus.TheMighty <parameters>`

 ##### run Zeus with a student's jar archive

 ###### Unix-like

-`java -cp "CodingBootcamp-1.0.jar:Zeus-1.0.jar" com.kovalevskyi.academy.codingbootcamp.suite.Zeus <parameters>`
+`java -cp "CodingBootcamp-1.0.jar:Zeus-1.0.jar" com.kovalevskyi.academy.zeus.TheMighty <parameters>`

 ###### Windows

-`java -cp "CodingBootcamp-1.0.jar;Zeus-1.0.jar" com.kovalevskyi.academy.codingbootcamp.suite.Zeus <parameters>`
+`java -cp "CodingBootcamp-1.0.jar;Zeus-1.0.jar" com.kovalevskyi.academy.zeus.TheMighty <parameters>`

 **If your CodingBootcamp-1.0.jar location is different, you should write a path to this file from the project root.*